 You can plan to pay between $40 and $350 if you need a new low-fire pressure switch.

 Trust the Experts at Strand Brothers Service Experts

-When you need to have your furnace repaired, reach out to the Experts at Strand Brothers Service Experts to decipher the fault code and take care of the issue.
+When you need to have your furnace fixed, reach out to the Experts at Strand Brothers Service Experts to decipher the fault code and take care of the issue.